 Centred at our head office in Banff, the YWCA acts as a key social agency for the Bow Valley that works collaboratively with other community agencies to provide prevention programming and direct service delivery to support victims of sexual and domestic violence, abuse, and exploitation.
 The YWCA is also a leading provider of housing options for people experiencing homelessness and residents who face barriers to finding affordable accommodation in Banff.

 We strive to develop made-in-Bow Valley solutions—offering programs that are suitable for local residents, that consider the resources available to us, and that respond to the unique community dynamics associated with one of Canada’s prominent tourism destinations.
-In response to a growing demand for support from our organization, we are developing two major capital projects—the Higher Ground Project for a new, purpose-built shelter in Canmore, and the Courtyard Affordable Housing Project.
+In response to a growing demand for support from our organization, we are pleased to have added 33 new housing units to our inventory through the opening of Dr. Priscilla Wilson’s Place, a NetZero affordable housing building made from recycled shipping containers.
+YWCA Banff continues to develop our next major capital project, the Higher Ground Project, which will see a new, purpose-built shelter constructed in Canmore.
 Scroll down to learn about how these innovative projects will enhance our capacity to provide comprehensive supports for Bow Valley residents now and into the future.

 Our Vision: A thriving, equitable society